 The son of Thomas Logan.
 Because of the abuse he endures at the hand of his father, he, too, becomes an abusive, hate-filled person.
 Originally, he was somewhat a friend to James Howlett and Rose, a girl whom cared for James, when they where young and frail.
 However, as he ages, Dog became more and more aggressive.
 After many unanswered sexual commands to Rose, Dog eventually tried to rape Rose, and when that failed, killed James's pet dog in retaliation.
 Because of these two incidents, James' father, John, fires Dog's father, Thomas Logan.

 Angered by his being fired, Thomas Logan, in a drunken fit, breaks into the Howlett's property with his son.
-Dog is ordered to shoot the James Howlett, but refuses.
-Thomas Logan then kills John Howlett. and in turn, the young James kills Thomas Logan and severly wounds Dog in his face, leaving him with enormous scars.
+Dog is ordered to shoot James Howlett, but refuses.
+Thomas kills John Howlett which causes James Jr.'s mutation to kick in.
+James extends his bone claws for the first time, kills Thomas Logan and severly scars Dog's face.
 Rose, not knowing what to do, takes James away, leaving Dog alone.
 When the police arrive, Dog blames the whole thing on Rose and James.

 Major Story Arcs